How to delete Google Chrome from Mac

 Google Chrome is by far the most dominant web browser out there today and has been for quite a while.
-According to 2021 reports, its market share reaches about 65%, with the distant second place at 18% being occupied by Safari, and the rest not even breaking the 5% barrier.
+According to 2022 reports, its market share is over 65%, with the distant second place at 18% being occupied by Safari, and the rest not even breaking the 5% barrier.

 All these reasons point to why using Google Chrome is a good idea.
 However, sometimes, you might actually need to delete Chrome from your Mac for various reasons.
 Let’s see why uninstalling Chrome on Mac might be necessary and how to uninstall Chrome in the easiest way possible.